mpj/supersniff/README.md

 # supersniff

-A simple function for debugging stuff like promise chains and other pipeline-like thingees.
+A simple function for debugging stuff like promise chains, streams and other pipeline-like thingees.
 It just creates a function that console logs whatever is passed to it and then returns that value

 Example:
 ```javascript